-And call your doctor right away if you notice signs of vision problems including:
+At any age, you should see your doctor right away if you notice any of the following:

-If you're 60 or older, have an eye exam once a year, or more often if your eye doctor thinks you need it.
-As you age, your risk increases for some eye diseases, such as glaucoma, that have no symptoms.
+If you're 60 or older, you should have an eye exam once a year, or more often if your eye doctor thinks you need it.
+As you age, your risk increases for some eye diseases, such as glaucoma, that have no early symptoms.
 So a person can have this condition and not know it.
-However, huge medical advances for age-related macular degeneration, glaucoma, and cataracts can help people with these conditions keep their vision.
+However, major medical advances in detecting and treating age-related macular degeneration, glaucoma, and cataracts may help people with these conditions keep their vision.

-Regular eye exams are the best way to catch any eye problems early when they're easier to treat.
+It’s clear to see: Regular eye exams are the best way to catch eye problems early when they're easier to treat.